trealla-prolog/trealla-OLDv1/README.md

 Special thanks to [Markus Triska](https://github.com/triska) for driving the use of packed UTF-8 strings for character-lists.
-For the of  mmap()-ing files as such.
+For the idea of mmap()-ing files as such.
 For his rigorous approach to types and relentless bug-checking.